 We feel strongly about inclusion and want Kindred to be a truly safe and welcoming space for everyone.
 In working towards this, we are committing to the following actions and principles:

-- It is important to acknowledge any harm that Black and People of Colour experience while in our building
+- It is important to acknowledge any harm that Black and People of Marginalised Ethnic Groups experience while in our building

 - Where appropriate, we will always first try to take a “calling in” approach where we will compassionately and without prejudice explain why a given action was harmful.
 We accept that people make mistakes, that racial bias can be unconscious, and that becoming actively anti-racist is a process.
 What’s most important are the actions we take in learning from our mistakes